Power Shower Installation Cost

 Have you been looking at a new shower unit?

 This article breaks down all you need to know about shower installation.
-Here we look into shower replacement, cheap showers and shower fitting as well as the labour fees, timeframes and much more!
+We'll look into the details of fitting a power shower as well as the labour fees and timeframes involved in installing your new shower.

 Let's get started below!